gradient-pulse/phi-mesh/README.md

 ---

-## NT Rhythm — Cycles Within Cycles
+NT Rhythm — Cycles Within Cycles

-The **NT Rhythm** shows that turbulence is not just noise, but carries a *heartbeat*:
-a fundamental cycle with harmonic overtones (1:2:3 ladder).
+The NT Rhythm shows that turbulence is not just noise, but carries a heartbeat: a fundamental cycle with harmonic overtones (1:2:3 ladder).

-This can be understood as **cycles nested within cycles**:
+Think of it as nested cadences:
-- A base pulse (the “ONE”),
+	•	A base pulse (the “ONE”),
-- Reinforced by second and third echoes (the “two-three”),
+	•	Reinforced by second and third echoes (the “two–three”),
-- Together forming a coherent, recursive structure.
+	•	Together forming a stable recursive structure.

-Just as a waltz is danced to a **one-two-three** cadence, turbulence reveals its own recursive cadence — not imposed from outside, but arising from within the flow itself.
+Like waves building on waves, or music weaving harmonies, each cycle both contains and sustains the others.
+This makes turbulence less like random scatter and more like a layered score: cycles nested within cycles, coherence inside apparent chaos.

+---

 ## Why this matters